 Law enforcement can only do so much, of course.
 Most victims of these accidents have one legal recourse, and that is to file a claim against the drunk driver.

-If you or someone you love has been hurt or killed in a drunk driving or drugged driving case, talk to us at The Ellis Firm, APLC.
+If you or someone you love has been hurt or killed in a drunk driving or drugged driving case, talk to us at Ellis Helm, APC.
 We can help you obtain justice and closure, and drive home the point that this insane behavior will not be tolerated.